stark-mfer/frontend/README.md

 ## how to claim a stark mfer

-1. You will need an Argent X wallet.
+1. you will need an Argent X wallet.
 If you don't have one, download [https://www.argent.xyz/argent-x/](https://www.argent.xyz/argent-x/) and create a wallet
 1. get goerli testnet ETH for the Starknet by inputting your address from Argent X in: [https://faucet.goerli.starknet.io/](https://faucet.goerli.starknet.io/)
 1. navigate to [https://stark-mfers.vercel.app/](https://stark-mfers.vercel.app/)
 1. connect your wallet